-Illinois State University will host Birds Give Back: 1 Day for Change, on February 28, 2019.
-Through the University-wide day of philanthropy, alumni, faculty/staff, students, parents, friends, and the community can donate funds to support their areas of interest at Illinois State.
+Illinois State University will host Birds Give Back: 1 Day for Change, on February 27, 2020.
+Through the University-wide day of philanthropy, alumni, faculty/staff, students, parents, friends, and the community will donate funds to support their areas of interest at Illinois State.

-This is the first time the University will hold a dedicated day of giving.
-According to Pat Vickerman, vice president of University Advancement, “Holding the ISU giving day after Founders Day activities gives us the opportunity to celebrate the 162-year history of the University and then imagine our future and the role private gift support can play in accelerating our aspirations.”
+In its second year, Birds Give Back is held in February for a specific reason.
+According to Pat Vickerman, vice president of University Advancement, “Holding the ISU giving day after Founding Celebration gives us the opportunity to celebrate the 163-year history of the University and then imagine our future and the role private gift support can play in accelerating our aspirations.”

 University supporters are encouraged to make gifts of any size during Birds Give Back at BirdsGiveBack.IllinoisState.edu.
 Donations will also be accepted over the phone and in person.
 See the Birds Give Back website for additional details.